Raphael-Boichot/Yet-another-PC-to-Game-Boy-Printer-interface/README.md

 ![Game Boy Printer to Arduino Uno pinout](Pictures/Setup.jpg)

 What you should get with the example GNU Octave code : random black and white tiles.
+Up to you to interface that with any fancier image converter.